ZupIT/beagle-docs/content/en/Resources/Customization/Beagle for Backend/Beagle Framework.md

 ### Step 6: Configure the platform's specification mechanism

-In order to have the element's platform filter working, it is necessary to configure.
+In order to have the element's platform filter working, it is necessary to configure a filter.
 It is recommended to register a filter that verifies your BFF's response and filters the sent elements according to the specified platform on your customized `beagle-platform` header.

 The `BeaglePlatformUtil` class was created to provide some tools to make the configuration easier to be used in your filter.
 See below: